 This cottage has been designed for ease of use by people in wheelchairs.
 The entrance, living area, outside terrace, master bedroom and its wet room have been designed to assist wheelchair users.
 Visitor car parking for North Meadow Cottage is on a gravelled car parking area either in front of or next to the cottage.
-There is a paved area in front of the porch and it is possible to back a car up to this to enable cars adjusted for wheelchairs to unload these directly onto the paving.
-The paving provides level access to the front door.
+There is a paved area in front of the porch to enable wheelchair users to exit their cars directly onto a paved area rather than gravel.
+The paving slopes gently upwards towards the front door providing step free access.
 There are level thresholds throughout.
 The front door has a minimum width of 34 inches as has the inner porch door and the door to the wet room.
 The double doors from the living room to the master bedroom are 5 feet wide and the wide bi-fold doors from the living room to the outside terrace also provide level threshold, step-free access to the terrace.
 The same terrace can also be accessed from the master bedroom through a second set of bi-fold doors although there is a small step on this access, should it be used.
 The wet room lavatory has a slightly raised seat height.
 The door from the living room to the corridor which contains the second and third bedrooms along with the bathroom has a minimum width of 31 inches, as is the bathroom door.
 The entrances to the second and third bedrooms have a minimum width of 28 inches when open.

 The gravelled drive gives access to some parts of the communal gardens.
-However, there are no set paths through the gardens and visitors must walk over grass to enjoy them.
+However, there are no set paths through most of the gardens and visitors will want to walk over grass to enjoy them.